SAFER barrier: History

+Origins

 Throughout the decades of organized professional automobile racing, track owners and sanctioning bodies were constantly developing and attempting to utilize various devices to protect drivers and spectators in the event of a crash.
 Tire barriers, water and sand barrels, Styrofoam blocks, gravel traps, guardrails, earth embankments, and other various low-cost devices were implemented, with a varying level of success and usefulness.
 In most cases, the devices were practical for road and street courses, but impractical, or particularly inappropriate for oval tracks.

 Oval tracks typically were constructed with reinforced concrete walls around the entire perimeter of the track (and along all or parts of the inside perimeters).
 The high speeds of oval track racing required strong walls to prevent cars from leaving the racing surface and protect spectators alike, primarily due to centrifugal force.
 Early years saw metal guardrails on the outside perimeters at some oval tracks, but their limitations, maintenance needs, and sometimes troublesome results saw them completely phased out by the late 1980s.
 The concrete walls generally showed favorable protection for spectators, and even against large NASCAR stock cars, routinely held up nearly unscathed during crashes.
 They also usually required minimal maintenance.
 However, the hard surface and unforgiving nature of the walls were prone to cause injury to the drivers in a crash.

 In the later years of the 20th century, sharply increasing speeds and several high-profile fatal accidents accelerated the need and public outcry for safety improvements at the track level.
 The undesirable results or outright failures of existing safety devices required the need for a full-scale research and development of a new device.

 Throughout the 1970s–1990s, Indycar constructors, for instance, had attempted to address the issue of impact dissipation through car design.
 Pieces of the car (wheel assemblies, wings, bodywork, etc.) were designed to breakaway after impact, absorbing kinetic energy.
 Crumple zones were also created.
 While it typically yielded positive results, it also had drawbacks.
 The debris field created new hazards for cars approaching the crash scene, and if cars hit pieces of the debris, it could be propelled into the spectator areas.
 In two high-profile incidents multiple spectators were fatally injured when sheared-off wheel assemblies were punted into the grandstands.